ayoayco/ayco.io-jekyll/_posts/notes/Programming/2010-01-05-good-practice.md

 ---
 title: "Good Programming Practices"
 permalink: "/:title"
+category: notes
 ---
 I want to talk about programming and some practices that, I think, can make a programmer more efficient when observed.
-First, let's talk about what programming is.
+First, let's talk about what programming is.<!--more-->

 ### Programming as Problem Solving
 - Programming is basically writing down code to instruct computers how to solve problems.